-We really do have to teach them young so they don’t grow up hating their hair and wanting something else.
+As a parent, it’s our job to teach our kids the right principles while they’re young, so they don’t grow up hating their hair and wanting something else.

 Especially in a world where laws have to be passed for us to be able to wear our natural hair in the workplace.